daplhall/dicechanics/README.md

 prop = C.p # get probability of result
 faces = C.f # get faces of result, 1:1 with probability
 ```
-Mapping outcomes on a dice to new ones.
+Mapping outcomes on a dice to create a new one.
 ```python
 def filter(outcome):
     if outcome == 4: